Bounds for Algebraic Gossip on Graphs: Preliminaries and Models

 \subsection{Gossip Algorithms}

 A \emph{gossip algorithm} defines the way information is exchanged or spread in the network.
-At each timeslot a single node takes an information spreading action that is divided into two phases: (\rmnum{1}) choosing a communication partner and (\rmnum{2}) spreading the information.
+When a node wakes up (according to a time model), it takes an information spreading action that is divided into two phases: (\rmnum{1}) choosing a communication partner and (\rmnum{2}) spreading the information.
 A \emph{communication partner} $u \in{N(v)}$ is chosen by node $v \in{V}$ with probability $p_{vu}$.
 Throughout this paper we will assume \textit{uniform gossip algorithms}, i.e., $p_{vu}=\frac{1}{d_v}$.

 We distinguish three gossip algorithms for information spreading between $v$ and $u$, $\push, \pull$, and $\ex$ as explained in the Introduction.
-We assume that messages sent in timeslot $t$ are received in timeslot $t$ and can be forward or processed at timeslot $t+1$.
+We assume that in the asynchronous time model, messages sent in timeslot $t$ are received in timeslot $t$ and can be forwarded or processed at timeslot $t+1$, and in the synchronous time model, messages sent in round $t$ are received in round $t$ and can be forwarded or processed at round $t+1$.